Geometry of Permutation Limits: Limits of permutation processes

-This is indeed the case.
-It is shown in \cite{RV} that $\mathrm{Int}^n$ run until time $n^3$ converges to a deterministic permuton process: stationary Brownian motion on $[-1,1]$.
-The latter is the law of standard Brownian motion on $\R$ started from a uniform random point of $[-1,1]$ and then reflected off of the horizontal lines $y = \pm 1$. (\cite{RV} considers the continuous time interchange process but the conclusion also holds for the discrete time process.)
+It is shown in \cite{RV} that if $\mathrm{Int}^n$ is run until time $n^3$ then it converges to a deterministic permuton process: stationary Brownian motion on $[-1,1]$.
+(Actually, \cite{RV} considers the continuous time interchange process but the conclusion also holds for the discrete time process.)
 Observe that the trajectory of each particle of $\mathrm{Int}^n$ is a simple random walk on the $n$-path.
-So by Donsker's Theorem after appropriate rescaling it converges to Brownian motion on $[-1,1]$ started from 0.
-However, this alone does not imply that the trajectory process itself converges to stationary Brownian motion.
-The convergence to the deterministic limit occurs because the trajectories become \emph{asymptotically independent}, which means the following.
+So by Donsker's Theorem \cite{Kallenberg}, after appropriate rescaling, each trajectory converges to Brownian motion on $[-1,1]$.
+However, this alone does not imply that the trajectory process converges to stationary Brownian motion.

+The convergence to the deterministic limit occurs because the trajectories become ``asymptotically independent", which means the following.
 Let $X^n_{\omega}$ be the trajectory process for a sample outcome $\omega$ of $\mathrm{Int}^n$.
 Let $T^n_{I_1}$ and $T^n_{I_2}$ be two samples from $X^n_{\omega}$, that is, the trajectory of two particles $I_1$ and $I_2$ chosen independently and uniformly at random from $X^n_{\omega}$.
 Then, for every continuous and bounded function $F: \C \to \R$,

-Asymptotic independence is the property that ensures that random permutation processes have deterministic limits; see \cite{RV} for the details.
+Asymptotic independence suffices to ensure that random permutation processes have deterministic limits; see \cite{RV} for the details.

-The second example illustrates how lack of asymptotic independence provides random limits.
-Consider $n$ particles placed on the vertices of the $n$-cycle, that is, $n$ particles arranged in cyclic order.
+The second example illustrates a random limit of permutation process.
+Consider $n$ particles placed on the vertices of the $n$-cycle.
 At each time step, rotate the cycle one unit clockwise or counter clockwise (by $2\pi /n$ radians) independently and uniformly at random.
 This gives a random permutation process $\sig^n$ whereby each particle performs a simple random walk on the $n$-cycle.
-However, the particle trajectories are not independent because the distances between particles remain fixed.
+However, note that the distances between particles remain fixed.
 When run until time $n^3$ this process has the following limit.
-Periodic Brownian motion on $[-1,1]$, denoted $B^{\mathrm{per}}$, is Brownian motion started from a uniform random point of $[-1,1]$ and run in a period by identifying the endpoints $\pm 1$.
-Let $U \sim \Uni$ be independent of $B^{\mathrm{per}}$.
-The limit of $\{\sig^n\}$ is the random permuton process $\omega \to X_{\omega}$ such that for a sample outcome $U_{\omega}$ of $U$, we have
+Periodic Brownian motion on $[-1,1]$, denoted $B^{\mathrm{periodic}}$, is Brownian motion started from a uniform random point of $[-1,1]$ and run in a period by identifying the endpoints $\pm 1$.
+Let $U \sim \Uni$ be independent of $B^{\mathrm{periodic}}$.
+The limit of $\{\sig^n\}$ is the random permuton process $\omega \to X_{\omega}$ such that for a sample outcome $U_{\omega}$ of $U$,